bendytree/node-itsa/readme.md

-## Modifiers and Default Values
+## Default Values and Updaters

-In some cases, you may want to actually update, default, or otherwise change the data that is being validated.
+In some cases, you may want to actually set, update, default, or otherwise change the data that is being validated.

 NOTE: Data changes can only be used within an object or array - otherwise itsa has no way of actually setting the new value.